nishanthmarer/nishanthmarer.github.io/_projects/Shallow_Nets.md

 The concatenated outputs, containing information from various resolutions, provide the fully connected layer with a comprehensive view of the feature patterns present in the image.
 This multi-resolution approach enhances the model's classification performance by leveraging diverse insights from the input data.

-Our research centers around implementing a custom architecture, ShallowNet, which employs multiple parallel processing streams to potentially achieve competitive performance without the extensive depth typical of conventional deep learning models.
+The research centers around implementing a custom architecture, ShallowNet, which employs multiple parallel processing streams to potentially achieve competitive performance without the extensive depth typical of conventional deep learning models.

 All experiments were conducted on the CIFAR10 dataset.